-5.10 Holiday Pay
+5.9 Holiday Pay

-Part-time hourly employees required to work on a recognized holiday identified in Section 10.1 of this Agreement will receive compensation at a rate of one and one half (1-1/2) times their regular rate for all hours worked on the holiday.
+Temporary hourly employees required to work on a recognized holiday identified in Section 10.1 of this Agreement will receive compensation at a rate of one and one half (1-1/2) times their regular rate for all hours worked on the holiday.

-5.11 Schedule Adjustment
+5.10 Schedule Adjustment

-Part-time hourly employees who are scheduled to work and who, in the event of an unforeseen circumstance have to leave or miss work, may be allowed to make up the missed time during the same pay period.
+Temporary hourly employees who are scheduled to work and who, in the event of an unforeseen circumstance have to leave or miss work, may be allowed to make up the missed time during the same pay period.

-5.12 Reasonable Accommodation
+5.11 Reasonable Accommodation